FrozenHelium/music-magister/README.md

 # Music Magister

-A simple command-line music player application for linux.
+Music Magister is a light-weight console music player for linux.

 ## Installation

+To install mm you need to compile it from source.
+But first get all the dependencies.

 ### Dependencies